EuCrabs/EuCrabs/README.md

 - 👋 Hi, I’m Evgeniy
-- 👀 I’m interested in python
+- 👀 I’m interested in development
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning html, css, js, php and python

 <!---
 EuCrabs/EuCrabs is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.